-The following assumptions describe the security aspects of the operational environment in which the TOE will be used or is intended to be used (for the detailed and precise definition of the assumption refer to the ST [8], chapter 3.3):
+The following assumptions describe the security aspects of the operational environment in which the TOE will be used or is intended to be used (for the detailed and precise definition of the assumption refer to the ST [8][9], chapter 3.3):

-- The Inspection System verifies the Security Object of Document (SOD) after verifying validity of the certificate chain for PA in order to verify for forgery and corruption of the e-Passport identity data recorded in the TOE.
+- The Inspection System verifies the Security Object of Document (SOD) after verifying validity of the certificate chain for PA in order to verify for forgery and corruption of the ePassport and IDL identity data recorded in the TOE.
 For this, the DS certificate and CRL shall be verified periodically.
-The Inspection System shall securely hold the digital signature generation key that corresponds to the IS certificate and shall provide the TOE with the CVCA link certificate, the DV certificate and the IS certificate in the EAC-TA. - The Inspection System shall implement security mechanisms of PA, AA, BAC and EAC according to the ICAO document [5] and EAC specifications [6] on the basis of the verifying policy of the e-Passport for the e-Passport holder.
-Also, after session termination, the Inspection System shall securely destroy all information, such as the BAC session key, the EAC session key and session information, etc., used in communication with the TOE. - The seed for BAC authentication key takes the sufficient MRZ entropy to ensure the secure BAC authentication key.
+The Inspection System shall securely hold the digital signature generation key that corresponds to the IS certificate and shall provide the TOE with the CVCA link certificate, the DV certificate and the IS certificate in the EAC-TA, and the Alternative Root certificate, L(n)~L(0) certificate in the EAP-TA. - The ePassport Inspection System shall implement security mechanisms of PA,

+AA, SAC, BAC and EAC in accordance with the ICAO document [5], EAC specification [6] and SAC specification [12] on the basis of the verifying policy of the ePassport for the ePassport holder.
+The IDL Inspection System shall implement security mechanisms of PA, AA, BAP and EAP in accordance with the IPD specification [22].
+Also, after session termination, the Inspection System shall securely destroy all information, such as the BAC/SAC/BAP session key, the EAC/EAP session key and session information, etc., used in communication with the TOE.

+The seed for BAC authentication key takes the sufficient MRZ entropy to ensure the secure BAC authentication key.
+And the seed for BAP authentication key takes the sufficient entropy to ensure the secure BAP authentication key.
-Furthermore, some aspects of threats and organizational security policies are not covered by the TOE itself, thus these aspects are addressed by the TOE environment:

-e-Passport Manufacturing Security, Procedures for e-Passport Holder Confirmation, Interoperability for e-Passport, etc. Details can be found in the ST [8], chapter 3.1, 3.2 and 4.3.
+Furthermore, some aspects of threats and organisational security policies are not covered by the TOE itself, thus these aspects are addressed by the TOE environment: ePassport/IDL Manufacturing Security, Procedures for ePassport/IDL Holder Confirmation, Interoperability for ePassport/IDL, etc. Details can be found in the ST [8][9], chapter 3.1, 3.2 and 4.3.